casper-ecosystem/cep-85/client-js/TUTORIAL.md

 The example will then return the installation's `deployHash`, and inform you when the installation is successful.

-The example will then provide the installing account's information, which will include the CEP-85 contract's hash and package hash.
+It will then provide the installing account's information, which will include the CEP-85 contract's hash and package hash.

-### Running an Usage Example
+### Running the Usage Example

-A usage example uses the same variables as the Install example above, but tests the basic functionality of the contract after installation.
+The usage example uses the same variables as the Install example above, but tests the basic functionality of the contract after installation.

 The usage example can be run using the following command: